kauri-io/Content/infura/infura.md

 </script>
 ```

-## Migrating from V2 to V3

-If you previously used Infura, make sure your applications are using the new `https://rinkeby.infura.io/v3/*` endpoints, and if not, you need to re-register, and keep update your Dapps to keep using Infura.
-BLOG POST?

 ## Statistics

 Once your Dapp has issued some requests to Infura, the _Stats_ pane shows a summary of method calls and information about the bandwidth used.

 ![Infura stats dashboard](infura-stats.png)

+## Migrating from V2 to V3

+If you used Infura before, make sure your applications are using the new `https://rinkeby.infura.io/v3/*` endpoints.
+If not, you need to re-register and update your Dapps to keep using Infura.
+BLOG POST?